-Stanley's at Ridgeway was registered in 2014.
-The nursery employs four members of childcare staff, all of whom hold appropriate early years qualifications at level 3.
-The nursery opens Monday to Friday during term time only.
-Sessions are from 9am until 12 noon and 1pm until 4pm.
-The nursery provides funded early education for two- and three-year-old children.
+Honey Pots Nursery was registered in 2007.
+The nursery employs 11 members of childcare staff.
+Of these, nine hold appropriate early years qualifications at level 3 or above.
+The nursery opens from Monday to Friday all year round.
+Sessions are from 8am until 6pm.
+The nursery provides funded early education for two-, three- and four-year-old children.